-Some of the challenges of this population in Oregon include:
+Some of the challenges of this population in Oregon included:

 Key Strategies to Address Barriers

-- Community of Practice (COP) and Proceedings for Blind and General Vocational Rehabilitation Agency Counselors serving Rural and Remote Areas Outreach and Engagement: Provide information on Social Security program rules and how employment impacts benefits.
-The goal is to help people make informed choices about employment.
+- Community of Practice (COP) and Proceedings for Blind and General Vocational Rehabilitation Agency Counselors serving Rural and Remote Areas Outreach and Engagement: Provided information on Social Security program rules and how employment impacts benefits.
+The goal was to help people make informed choices about employment.

-- Braiding and Leveraging Resources: Increase the capacity and interrelationships of community partners to build a coordinated and comprehensive support system, including connections to federal and state programs.
+- Braiding and Leveraging Resources: Increased the capacity and interrelationships of community partners to build a coordinated and comprehensive support system, including connections to federal and state programs.

-- Transportation Barrier Assistance: Explore the expansion and improvement of existing public transportation services as well as develop informal transportation options in the community.
+- Transportation Barrier Assistance: Explored the expansion and improvement of existing public transportation services and developed informal transportation options in the community.

-- Develop Web-Based Resources for Transition-Aged Students, Educators, and Parents: Work with community partners to develop and disseminate a series of webinars related to preparing transition-aged students for employment.
+- Develop Web-Based Resources for Transition-Aged Students, Educators, and Parents: Worked with community partners to develop and disseminate a series of webinars related to preparing transition-aged students for employment.

-- Self-Employment and Home-Based Opportunities Training: Develop and deliver training materials to the Oregon Commission for the Blind Counselors on the effective development of self-employment and home-based employment opportunities, with a focus on issues specific to issues associated with OCB clients in rural areas.
+- Self-Employment and Home-Based Opportunities Training: Developed and delivered training materials to the Oregon Commission for the Blind Counselors on the effective development of self-employment and home-based employment opportunities, with a focus on issues specific to issues associated with OCB clients in rural areas.

-Project E3 will provide Oregon’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided Oregon’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.